gabriellegall/Python_Portfolio/README.md

 **Context** : the central limit theorem states that, given a sufficiently large sample size, the sampling distribution of the averages for a variable will approximate a normal distribution regardless of that variable’s distribution in the population.
 The required sample size depends on how far the population distribution is from a normal distribution (typically researchers assume a sample size of 30).

-**Script** : this script shows the sampling distribution of 1000 averages for different sample sizes of a Bernoulli random variable.
+**Script** : this script shows the sampling distribution of 1000 averages for Bernoulli samples with various sizes.
 The script also contains results of a normality test (Jarque–Bera test) for each of those distributions.

 ![illustration](https://github.com/gabriellegall/Python_Portfolio/blob/main/images/image3.PNG)